We want to inspire young children to believe in themselves, see the beauty in others, and take action to support themselves and their communities.

 • Open to all middle and high school students in Connecticut

-• Artwork must be original and student-produced
+• Artwork must be original and student-produced (no use of AI in the artistic process)

 • 2D, 3D, and mixed media submissions are welcome

-• Submit through our website by May 31, 2025 at 11:59pm ET
+• Submit through our website by May 31, 2026 at 11:59pm ET

 What Our Jury Looks for